 Monitoring the oil content in water is a vital part of the Production Process with Regulatory Bodies closely monitoring the oil content in many situations from offshore rigs to onshore lakes reservoirs and rivers.
 This makes Oil in Water Analysers crucial to the process.

-Below are the problems associated with Oil in Water Monitoring and how the Advanced Sensors Oil in Water Analysers, supplied by AMS Equipment Ltd, effectively counters all of them.
-If you require more information on any of our analysing/detection products, please:
+Below are some of the main problems associated with Oil in Water Monitoring and how the INOV8 Systems Oil in Water, supplied by AMS Equipment Ltd, effectively counters them.
+If you require more information on any of our analyser products, please:

-The Advanced Sensors supplied by AMS Equipment Ltd are the world’s first maintenance – free Oil in Water Analysers.
-The unit is cleaned using ultrasonics.
-The ultrasonic works by breaking down the clinging oil and solids so that they are suspended in solution and washed away with the flow of sample fluid.
+The ultrasonic cleaning works by breaking down the clinging oil and solids so that they are suspended in solution and washed away with the flow of sample fluid.
 No more time taken up using technician’s time to clean equipment, potentially interrupting the process and causing delays in production.

-Some existing analysers rely on a constant flow rate in order to carry out their analysis.
-The Advanced Sensors do not require a constant sample flow.
-In fact we even stop the flow rate in order to homogenise the sample – so a varying sample flow is no problem for us.
+Some analysers rely on a constant flow rate in order to carry out their analysis.
+The INOV8 Systems analysers do not require a constant sample flow, so a varying sample flow is no problem for us.

 Please contact us for more information and take a few minutes to read through the ‘applications’ section at the left hand side where we have outlined some of the most common uses of this type of equipment.